AhmedOmani/Design_Patterns/README.md

 The batch job needs to fulfill the whole pipeline of checks and pass them successfully before proceeding with processing the data.

 Link to Code & UML Class Diagram: [ChainResponsibilityDP_Task](https://github.com/AhmedOmani/Design_Patterns/tree/main/ChainResponsibilityDP_Task)
 --

 ---

+### StateDP_Task

+**Description:**

+You are developing a project management application in which you can create various tasks, and each task would have a different state.
+By default, tasks would be on the backlog until they were picked up by users and marked as ToDo.

+Tasks would have different states, e.g., backlog, to-do, in-progress, blocked, in-review, done.

+Backlog means a task is not picked by anybody.
+To-Do means: The task has already been picked by someone.
+In-progress means a task is already being progressed by someone.
+Blocked means: The task is already paused due to some reasons.
+In-review means the task is already being reviewed by someone else.
+Done means the Task is already finished successfully

+Considering once a task is marked as done, you cannot change its state further.
+Also, no tasks are marked as done unless they are reviewed.

+Link to Code & UML Class Diagram: [StateDP_Task](https://github.com/AhmedOmani/Design_Patterns/tree/main/StateDP_Task) --

+---